fleekxyz/fleek-xyz-docs/docs/Sites/managed.md

 sidebarCollapsible: false
 sidebar_position: 2
 date: 2023-01-10T09:00:00.000+00:00
-description: Welcome to the documentation site for Fleek Network, the decentralized content and application layer built on established decentralized storage protocols combined with high-speed caching and an effective delivery layer.
+description: Welcome to the documentation for the beta of Fleek.xyz.
+Whether you are an expert or an absolute beginner, you'll find your answers here..
 category: Documentation
 keywords: [services, documentation, getting started]
 tags: